Sydney Benter - Anchor / Reporter

 Mike Berk - Sports Anchor / Reporter

-Mike Berk joined the Local 12 team in June 2013 as a Sports Anchor & Reporter for Local 12 News Saturday and Sunday.
-He can also be seen anchoring sports during the 10pm newscast Wednesday through Sunday, and will be part of the Bengals Nation weekly program during the football season.
+Mike Berk joined the Local 12 team in June 2013 as a Sports Anchor and Reporter for Local 12 News Saturday and Sunday.
+He can also be seen anchoring sports during the 10:00pm newscast Wednesday through Sunday, and will be part of the Bengals Nation weekly program during the football season.

-After spending nearly 14 years on the West coast, Mike is happy to be back in the Eastern time-zone again, despite having to adjust his body clock to NFL games starting at 1pm, rather than 10am.
-This is a great sports town, and its easy to see there is a real investment in the communities and schools.
-Its also really close to home for me and my family, so its a win-win for us, Berk said.
+After spending nearly 14 years on the West coast, Mike is happy to be back in the Eastern time-zone again, despite having to adjust his body clock to NFL games starting at 1pm rather than 10am.
+Mike says about his move to Cincinnati, This is a great sports town, and it's easy to see there is a real investment in the communities and schools.
+It's also really close to home for my family and me, so it's a win-win for us."

-Mike and his wife, Nicole, have two kids ages 6 & 4, and the 4-year-old really wants a dog!
+Mike and his wife, Nicole, have two kids ages 6 and 4, and the 4 year old really wants a dog.

-Adam Clements joined Local 12 News in October of 2012, and is proud to be a part of such an experienced and trusted team.
+Adam Clements joined the Local 12 News team in October of 2012, and is proud to be a part of such an experienced and trusted team.

-Born and raised on the east side of Cincinnati, Adam is a graduate of St. Xavier High School, and The Ohio State University, where he got his first taste of the TV news business, serving as lead anchor, and News Director of the student run Buckeye TV News.
+Born and raised on the East side of Cincinnati, Adam is a graduate of St. Xavier High School, and The Ohio State University, where he got his first taste of the TV news business.
+He served as a lead anchor, and News Director of the student-run Buckeye TV News at Ohio State.
+Adam also had the opportunity to suit up for football practice at his alma mater, St. Xavier.
+He says he is still sore to this day.

 Adam worked as a web video producer for Columbus Alive, an arts and entertainment newspaper, before landing a job as a sideline reporter for the Ohio News Network.
 There, he was also a panelist on the sports talk show, The Average Joes Sports Show.

 In 2010, Adam was hired as a weekend reporter at another station in Cincinnati.
-Among his most memorable stories, Adam says covering the devastating tornado of 2011 is something hell never forget, particularly in Moscow, Ohio, where the town was completely destroyed.
+Among his most memorable stories, Adam says covering the devastating Tornado of 2011 is something he'll never forget, particularly in Moscow, OH, where the town was completely destroyed.
 He says he was moved by the resiliency of the residents, and their determination to rebuild after the storm.
-Adam also had the opportunity to suit up for football practice at his alma mater, St. X. He says hes still sore to this day.

 In his free time, Adam enjoys going to Reds games, cooking, and spending time with friends and family.
-But his favorite pastime is being with his son, William.
-You can e-mail Adam with questions, concerns, or just to say hello!
+His favorite pastime, however, is being with his son, William.
+You can e-mail Adam with questions, concerns, or just to say hello.